csesoc/lab0/README.md

 ---
 ## License
-Copyright � 2018 - 2019 Andrew Wong

 This software is licensed under the MIT License.
 You are free to redistribute it and/or modify it under the terms of the license.

-For more details see the _LICENSE_ file